akleemans/awesome-game/README.md

 # awesome-game
 Awesome game!

+## Install

+To install dependencies (Phaser 3 etc.) run

+    npm install

 ## Run locally

-For running the game locally, you'll have to set up a simple web server.
+For running the game locally, you can use

-Install python and pip.
-After that, install Flask:

-    pip3 install Flask

-If installed, run

-    ./run.sh

-to start the webserver and open the browser with the game.
+    npm start

+which will start the npm `http-server`.
+Simple as that!